jrop/calzone/README.md

 ## Default Builders

-`construction-zone` defines a few default builders for your convenience, assuming their appropriate packages are installed in your local `node_modules` directory:
+`calzone` defines a few default builders for your convenience, assuming their appropriate packages are installed in your local `node_modules` directory:

 * autoprefixer
 * babel